owid/sdg-tracker.org/pages/quality-education.md

 ---
 ## Target 4.1

-**_By 2030, ensure that all girls and boys complete free, equitable and quality primary and secondary education leading to relevant and effective learning outcomes._**
+_**By 2030, ensure that all girls and boys complete free, equitable and quality primary and secondary education leading to relevant and effective learning outcomes.**_

 A pre-requisite for assessing whether children achieve relevant and expected learning outcomes is the existence of nationally representative learning assessments.
 The chart below shows whether each country has a nationally representative learning assessment at the end of primary education.

 <iframe src="<iframe style="width: 100%; height: 600px; border: 0px none;" src="https://ourworldindata.org/grapher/existence-of-nationally-representative-learning-assessment-at-the-end-of-primary-education" style="width: 100%; height: 600px; border: 0px none;"></iframe>

-The charts below show the share of students at the end of primary education who achieve at least a minimum proficiency in reading, and mathematics.
+The charts below show the share of students in early education (grades 2 or 3) and at the end of primary education who achieve at least a minimum proficiency in reading, and mathematics.

+<iframe src="https://ourworldindata.org/grapher/share-of-students-in-early-primary-education-achieving-minimum-reading-proficiency-2010-2015" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://ourworldindata.org/grapher/share-of-students-in-early-primary-education-achieving-minimum-math-proficiency-2010-2015" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 <iframe src="https://ourworldindata.org/grapher/share-of-students-at-end-of-primary-education-achieving-minimum-reading-proficiency-2010-2015" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://ourworldindata.org/grapher/share-of-students-at-end-of-primary-education-achieving-minimum-maths-proficiency-2010-2015" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 ## Target 4.2

-**_By 2030, ensure that all girls and boys have access to quality early childhood development, care and pre-primary education so that they are ready for primary education. _**
+_**By 2030, ensure that all girls and boys have access to quality early childhood development, care and pre-primary education so that they are ready for primary education. **_

 The charts below show the share of children of pre-primary age who are enroled in pre-primary education.
 This is given as the total across both sexes, with a further comparison of enrolment rates between boys and girls.